 So you’ve been given the honor of acting as the best man or maid of honor at a wedding.
 Among the many duties you’ll have leading up to the big day and on the wedding day itself, one of your most important tasks is delivering a speech during the reception.

 If you’re fortunate enough to be a public speaker, this task will be a breeze, but for many the idea of giving a toast is nerve-wracking.
 Finding the right words, organizing your speech and not boring the other guests and of course expressing the meaning of your relationship to the bride and groom.
-Here are some tips on how to give a speech that everyone will treasure and love.
+Here are some tips on how to give a maid of honor speech or the greatest best man that everyone will treasure and love.

 Crafting the Perfect Speech

-First things first, start by introducing yourself.
+First things first, the best way to start your best man speech or maid of honor speech is by introducing yourself.
 While many people will likely know who you are, don’t assume that’s the case for everyone.
 Let the crowd know how you know the bride and groom, what your relationship is – this helps to create a connection to everything you will say after.
 Don’t try to open with a joke especially if you feel nervous.
 Jokes tend to fall flat and will make you even nervous than when you began.

 After you’ve introduced yourself share a short story about the bride if you’re the maid of honor, or groom if you’re the best man.
 Express what you love most about them, an anecdote about your relationship, something light and fun.